Rock Hill, South Carolina: Sports

 Rock Hill hosts two national championships, the United States Disc Golf Championship at Winthrop University, and the US Youth Soccer National Championships at Manchester Meadows Soccer Complex.

 Rock Hill hosted the 2015 IQA World Cup, making it the second consecutive year South Carolina hosted the Quidditch World Cup.

 Rock Hill hosted the 2017 UCI BMX World Championships in July 2017 at the Riverwalk mixed-use community along the Catawba River.

-Collegiate sports include the Winthrop University Eagles, a National Collegiate Athletic Association (NCAA) Division I team.
+Collegiate sports include the Winthrop University Eagles, a National Collegiate Athletic Association (NCAA) Division I program.

 The Rock Hill Cardinals, from 1963 to 1968, were a Western Carolinas League baseball team affiliated with the St. Louis Cardinals.

+As of 2022, ESPN8 The Ocho’s primary venues are in Rock Hill, at the Rock Hill Sports and Event Center and Manchester Meadows Soccer Complex.